bholbrook73/focuscollege-acsd2020-assignment2/readme.md

 # About this application

 *  It must be noted that Gerlad does not add a beam for every 20 feet.
 The walls integrity gets weaker and weaker the longer it is.
+* Gerlads example did not include two extra 2x4s added per beam.
+This calculator does.